TheAlexBarth/Oligotrophic_in-situ_net_comparison/README.md

 This is the data, code, and supplemental figures associated with the paper: Comparison of an in-situ imaging device and net-based method to study mesozooplankton communities in an oligotrophic system.

+Access the static site for this project at this [link](https://thealexbarth.github.io/Oligotrophic_in-situ_net_comparison)

 In this project, there are several directories which serve different purposes:

 ## R